mapbox/leaflet-image/README.md

   so `IE >= 10` with no exceptions.
 * You must set `L_PREFER_CANVAS = true;` so that vector layers are drawn in Canvas rather than SVG or VML.
+* This library **does not rasterize HTML** because **browsers cannot rasterize HTML**.
+Therefore, L.divIcon and other HTML-based features of a map, like zoom controls or legends, are not included in the output, because they are HTML.

 ### Usage